 Since its inception, GRI has initiated a process of continuous improvement driven by the insights and experiences of stakeholders familiar with the GRI Guidelines and other GRI reporting framework components.
 The network of stakeholders is now 30,000-strong.
-In 2009, priorities for revision to the G3 guidelines will be set out.

 Third sector examples